 Build an easy-to-follow routine

-When you are a beginner, it is essential to create a step-by-step study strategy.
-It will help you in organizing your time and monitoring your progress.
+When you are a beginner, creating a step-by-step study strategy is essential.
+It will help you in organizing your time and monitor your progress.

 - Choose how many hours per week you plan to commit to language learning.
 If you want to learn Italian fast, you should realize that sticking to a schedule will help you achieve your goal.
-As a result, be sure you know how much time you can devote to studying Italian.
 Preferably, at least three hours per week.

 - Find time for study sessions every day.
-Make sure you can stay focused at all times, whether you’re studying on the road, during your coffee break, or after work.
+Ensure you can always stay focused, whether studying on the road, during your coffee break or after work.

 - Follow your schedule!
 It’s your ultimate language-learning friend.
-And you don’t want to disappoint your friends.
+And you want to please your friends.
 So stick to your plan and practice whenever you can.

 Begin by learning the alphabet and Italian pronunciation

 The Italian alphabet is comparable to the English alphabet.